-That being said, here’s how I passed it after just an afternoon of studying, for what it’s worth:
+Ready?
+Here’s how I passed it after just an afternoon of studying:

-Once you’re done watching the videos, and you’ve taken notes and read through the practice problems once, go back to the Google Testing Center and fire up the test.
-It will open up a browser that doesn’t let you escape, so make sure to open up a second browser, and include the following 5 tabs: Analytics Help Center, your Actual Google Analytics Account, the GAIQ Lessons, the Analytics IP Address Traffic Exclusion Tool (this is only 1 question on the test) and of course the big G itself.
+Once you’re done watching the videos, and you’ve taken notes and read through the practice problems once, go back to the Google Partner center and fire up the test.
+It will open up a browser that doesn’t let you escape, so make sure to open up a second browser, and include the following 5 tabs: Analytics Help Center, Google Analytics Academy and your Actual Google Analytics Account.

 The certification is valid for 18 months, and you get a shiny new logo and another line on your resume.